 A business concept optimised for Melbourne's café culture, Brisbane's outdoor hospitality, or a regional market often underperforms when transplanted to Sydney without local adaptation.
 Sydney's demographics, price sensitivity, and competitive density differ significantly from other Australian cities.
 The same concept requires Sydney-specific positioning.

-Get foot traffic analysis, competitor mapping, rent benchmarks, and a GO/CAUTION/NO verdict for any Sydney address.
+Get foot traffic analysis, competitor mapping, rent benchmarks, and location score, data confidence, and proceed / verify / pass recommendation for any Sydney address.
 Free.
 About 90 seconds.

 Engine-derived scores across demand, rent pressure, competition density, seasonality, and tourism for every suburb in the dataset.